Trailblazing U.S. Supreme Court Justice Ginsburg dies; succession battle looms

 U.S. Senate Democratic leader Chuck Schumer wrote on Twitter: “The American people should have a voice in the selection of their next Supreme Court Justice.
 Therefore, this vacancy should not be filled until we have a new president.”

-Trump is facing Democratic challenger Joe Biden in the election.
-Informed by reporters after a rally in Minnesota about Ginsburg’s death, Trump said: “She led an amazing life.
-What else can you say?
-She was an amazing woman.”
-Trump did not mention any potential plans about nominating a replacement for her.

-Soon after her death was announced, a small nighttime crowd gathered outside the Supreme Court building to pay tribute to Ginsburg, with some lighting candles and leaving flowers.
+Soon after her death was announced, a large nighttime crowd gathered outside the white marble neoclassical Supreme Court building to pay tribute to Ginsburg, with some lighting candles, leaving flowers and waving rainbow flags for LGBT rights.

 Supreme Court justices play an enormous role in shaping U.S. policies on hot-button issues like abortion, LGBT rights, gun rights, religious liberty, the death penalty and presidential powers.
 For example, the court in 1973 legalized abortion nationwide - a decision that some conservatives are eager to overturn - and in 2015 allowed same-sex marriage across the United States.